Starman (Mikaal Tomas)

 Starman (Mikaal Tomas) is a fictional character in DC Comics and is one of the Starmen within the DC Universe.
-He is notable as one of DC Comics' earliest openly gay superheroes.
+He is openly bisexual.

+Creation

+Writer Gerry Conway said he simply liked the name Starman and created the character as an homage, not to the original 1940s Starman, but the Starman featured in issues of The Brave and the Bold during the mid-1960s.

+In 1st Special #12 editorial wrote that the initial genesis of the character was inspired by the current popular U.F.O theories mixed with traditional super hero dynamics.

 Publication history

-Mikaal Tomas (also known as Michael Thomas) is a DC Comics superhero, introduced in the 1970s.
-He first appeared in 1st Issue Special #12 (March 1976).
-Writer Gerry Conway said he simply liked the name Starman and created the character as an homage, not to the original 1940s Starman, but the Starman featured in issues of The Brave and the Bold during the mid-1960s (even though that was also the original 1940s Starman).
+Mikaal Tomas is a DC Comics superhero, introduced in the 1970s.
 The character later suffered amnesia until he turned up in the 1990s Starman series.

 In James Robinson's 1990s series, Mikaal was given the name Starman not as a means of carrying on Ted Knight's legacy, but rather in reference to the song "Starman" by David Bowie.
-The song tells of a benevolent alien who arrives on Earth in order to save the planet from destruction, a situation which greatly parallels Mikaal's backstory.
-The 1990s series also revealed that Mikaal's homeworld was Talok III, sister planet to Talok VIII, the home of Shadow Lass.
-The inhabitants of the eighth planet have darker blue skin, but they are the same species.
-Tomas' origins have been noted to bear certain similarities to that of Captain Mar-Vell of Marvel Comics.
-A 2010 Robinson story subsequently clarified that Mikaal identifies himself as gay.
+The song tells of a benevolent alien who arrives on Earth to save it from destruction, similar to Mikaal's backstory.
+The 1990s series also revealed that Mikaal originates from the planet Talok III and that his species is related to Shadow Lass.
+Mikaal's origins have been noted to bear certain similarities to that of Marvel Comics character Mar-Vell.
+A 2010 Robinson story subsequently clarified that Mikaal identifies as gay.
 Commenting on the series, Gerry Conway said he "was flattered and amused" that someone would revive a character he had created strictly as a one-off to fill an issue of 1st Issue Special.
-In 2009, writer James Robinson returned to the character, reintroducing him as a main character in Justice League: Cry for Justice.
+In 2009, Mikaal appeared as a main character in Justice League: Cry for Justice, written by Robinson.

+In the DC Pride 2024, written by Al Ewing, Mikaal is clarified to be bisexual, not gay.
+He tells an interviewer that the label "bisexual feels right...
+I landed in 1976, that was the word I learned for me.
+I like guys, I like girls, I like folks beyond the whole binary thing."
+He explains that his species is divided by factions, not sexualities.
+In the same story, Mikaal enters a relationship with Komak, his former nemesis.